sssolid/oxidized/README.md

 ---

-**🗡️ May your desktop be ever cyberpunk and your windows ever managed! 🤖**
+**🗡️ May your desktop be ever oxidized and your windows ever managed! 🤖**

-For more information, visit: [GitHub Repository](https://github.com/your-repo/hypr-cyberpunk-medieval)
+For more information, visit: [GitHub Repository](https://github.com/sssolid/oxidized)